Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 An offer represents a specific product on a marketplace.
 The structure of the offers is similar to the product structure: There are offers to master products, variants and single products.
 In contrast to the PIM products, the connected driver determines all attributes that are displayed within an offer.
 This means that regardless of which attributes are assigned to a product in the *PIM* module, the offer for the corresponding product in the *Omni-Channel* module displays those attributes that are assigned to the product by the marketplace.
 Consequently, the offer must not contain all PIM attributes, but can also contain additional attributes that are not included in the *PIM* module.

-You can create manual offers or offers from PIM products, edit offers, change their status and delete offers that are no longer used.
+You can create manual offers or offers from PIM products, edit offers, change their status, check the scheduled offer imports and delete offers that are no longer used.

 ## Create an offer